top of page

 Thursday: Performance Maintenance

-Recovery week isn’t just about rest it’s also about preparing for the next season or playoff cycle.
+Recovery week isn’t just about rest; it’s also about preparing for the next season or playoff cycle.
 Trainers incorporate:

 Friday: Mental Reset & Monitoring